BGR360/brine/README.md

 ## Docs

-I take care to write good rustdocs for all my code.
-Generate and view them like
+I take care to write good rustdocs for my code as much as possible.
+Generate and view them like so:
-so:

 ```
 cargo doc --workspace --no-deps --open